Chumley's

 Chumley's was a historic pub and former speakeasy at 86 Bedford Street, between Grove and Barrow Streets, in the West Village neighborhood of Greenwich Village, Manhattan, New York City.
-It was established in 1922 by the socialist activist Leland Stanford Chumley, who converted a former blacksmith's shop near the corner of Bedford and Barrow Streets into a Prohibition-era drinking establishment.
+It was established in 1922 by the socialist activist Leland Stanford Chumley, who converted a former blacksmith's shop near the corner of Bedford and Barrow Streets into a Prohibition-era drinking business.
 The speakeasy became a favorite spot for influential writers, poets, playwrights, journalists, and activists, including members of the Lost Generation and the Beat Generation movements.

-After a major renovation, it re-opened in October 2016 as a reservations-only dinner restaurant, but closed in March 2020 as a result of the New York City Coronavirus lockdown, and a permanent closure was announced in July 2020.
+After a major renovation, it re-opened in October 2016 as a reservations-only dinner restaurant, but closed in March 2020 as a result of the New York City Coronavirus lockdown.
+A permanent closure was announced in July 2020.

 History

 Some features remain from Chumley's Prohibition-era history.
-Notably, the Barrow Street entrance has no exterior sign, being located at the end of a nondescript courtyard ("The Garden Door"), while the Bedford Street entrance, which opens to the sidewalk, is also unmarked.
+Notably, the Barrow Street entrance has no exterior sign, being located at the end of an undistinguished courtyard ("The Garden Door"), while the Bedford Street entrance, which opens to the sidewalk, is also unmarked.
 Inside, Chumley's is still equipped with the trap doors and secret stairs that composed part of its elaborate subterfuge.

-It is also rumored that the term "86" originated when an unruly guest was escorted out of the Bedford St. door, which held the address "86 Bedford St." A different version referencing Chumley's is offered in Jef Klein's book The History and Stories of the Best Bars of New York: "When the cops would very kindly call ahead before a [prohibition-era] raid, they'd tell the bartender to '86' his customers, meaning they should exit via the 86 Bedford door, while the police would come to the Pamela Court entrance."
+It is also rumored that the term "86" originated when an unruly guest was escorted out of the Bedford St. door, which held the address "86 Bedford St".
+A different version referencing Chumley's is offered in Jef Klein's book The History and Stories of the Best Bars of New York: "When the cops would very kindly call ahead before a [prohibition-era] raid, they'd tell the bartender to '86' his customers, meaning they should exit via the 86 Bedford door, while the police would come to the Pamela Court entrance."

 A plaque at the tavern, dated September 22, 2000, and placed by Friends of Libraries USA, stated that Chumley's has been placed on a Literary Landmarks Register and goes on to describe Chumley's as:

 A celebrated haven frequented by poets, novelists and playwrights, who helped define twentieth century American literature.
 These writers include Willa Cather, E.E.
 Cummings, Theodore Dreiser, William Faulkner, Ring Lardner, Edna St. Vincent Millay, Eugene O'Neill, John Dos Passos, and John Steinbeck.

 Posted on the walls of Chumley's were the covers of books supposedly worked on there.
 Owing to its historical significance, Chumley's is a stopping-place for various literary tours.
-Reportedly, Edna St. Vincent Millay was not only a patron but an occasional bartender.
+Reportedly, Edna St. Vincent Millay was not only a patron, but an occasional bartender.

 Chumley's was closed after the chimney in its dining room collapsed on April 5, 2007.